KarmaEssence/University-Pushdown-automaton/README.md

    - Some options and makefile to compile all extensions.
 [Phase-1]
    - Checker for automatons.
 [Phase-2]
    - Read new format of file [Phase-3]
-   - Convert this format to automate format [Phase-3]
+   - Convert program format to automate format [Phase-3]

 ## RoadMap